zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Wish, desires, is a woman or a man or a man
 The younger the age was decorated with a young man, the lower the flower from the head.
-A series or a series of spindle flowers or a series of florists are accepted “Uthamanga is placed in the head of the name and be happy.
+A series or a series of spindle flowers or a series of florists are accepted "Uthamanga is placed in the head of the name and be happy.
 Wish Wish Hopefully will be.
 Thus unconscious will be willing to give pleasure to the accusation.

 [APZ 208.2] (#apz208 .2) {#apz208 .2 .ref .apz} "Mistake of sympathy
 Sentenced by appropriate punishment for the offence.
 The great treasures filled with golden gold
 A wise man should take service.
-Do not work unto the doer, but do not work for Delot Do not be discouraged” exhorted to the other.
+Do not work unto the doer, but do not work for Delot Do not be discouraged" exhorted to the other.
-Kalana Mithuruthamu, which is formed in the genitals, is a favorite for animals and men April”
+Kalana Mithuruthamu, which is formed in the genitals, is a favorite for animals and men April"

 [APZ 208.3] (#apz208.3) {#apz208 .3 .ref .apz} "Tightness over Sabrahmacharin
 Dumb.
 Sabrahmachari is a great kamma together